 This will include repainting in neutral colors, removing wallpaper, and packing up your kids’ senior pictures and sports trophies.
-Look on the bright side, anything you pack up now will make your move that much easier!
+Look on the bright side, anything you pack now will make your move that much easier!

 Rather than telling these kinds of buyers to jump off a cliff, we decided to look objectively at our home’s drawbacks and stage them carefully.
 We invested in fresh, up-to-date paint colors and replaced our outdated light fixtures with trendy options.

 If you need ideas for specific changes, ask your realtor to arrange a tour of other homes in your market, where you’ll see firsthand what you’re up against.

-We have bought and sold several homes over the course of our marriage, and have learned that, whether or not the news forecasts the market trends in our favor, it all breaks down to a case-by-case situation.
+We have bought and sold several homes over the course of our marriage, and have learned that, whether or not the market trends in your favor, it all breaks down to a case-by-case situation.

 Ready to Move

 Still ready to move forward after a reality check?
 Start by creating irresistible spaces for your ideal buyer.
 Even though our kids are both in college, I knew our current property would most likely appeal to a young family.